iamkirankumaryadav/LLMOps/LoRA vs QLoRA.md

 ### Here's a simplified breakdown of the process:

 1. **Pre-trained Model:**
-- We start with a LLM (like GPT-3) that has been pre-trained on a massive dataset.
+- We start with an LLM (like GPT-3) that has been pre-trained on a massive dataset.
 - This model has a vast number of parameters.

 2. **Introducing Rank-Decomposition Matrices:**